Impact 100 SRQ

 High impact initiatives that further the educational process or improve access to education for children and/or adults in Sarasota and/or Manatee Counties.

-High impact initiatives that restore, revitalize, or enhance the environment and/or create or improve recreational opportunities in Sarasota and/or Manatee Counties.
+High impact initiatives that conserve, restore, or improve the natural environment, provide enhanced recreational opportunities, or promote the welfare of animals in Sarasota and/or Manatee Counties.

 High impact initiatives that strengthen and enhance the lives of children and families in Sarasota and/or Manatee Counties.